Yichen-Ga/Conv-Deconv-neural-network-/README.md

   ![Figure2](Images/Figure2.jpg)
   [Figure2](http://cs231n.github.io/convolutional-networks/)

   VGG16 is one of VGG net.
-VGGs are a newly developed convolutional neural network which has high accuracy in ImageNet (which is one the on the largest data-set available).
-The VGG16 is a most commanly used in VGGs which is much deeper consisting 16 weight layers.
+VGGs are a newly developed convolutional neural network that has high accuracy in ImageNet (which is one of the largest data-set available).
+The VGG16 is the most commonly used in VGGs which is much deeper consisting of 16 weight layers.

   A summary about architechture is shown by Figure3 and Figure4: